 Section 1: Your Photo Roster - From Noob to Pro

 Before anyone reads your bio or prompts, they see your photos.
 They are the single most important factor in your online dating success.
-Your photos determine whether you get a right swipe or a left swipe.
+Your photos determine whether you get a right swipe or a left swipe, and our own dating app photo statistics point in the same direction.

 You need a varied portfolio that tells a story about who you are.
 Here are the must-have photos:

-4. The Social Proof Shot: A natural photo of you with one or two friends (where you are clearly the focus).
+- The Social Proof Shot: A natural photo of you with one or two friends, where you are clearly the focus.
 This shows you're sociable and not a recluse.
-Avoid massive group shots where you get lost in the crowd.
+Avoid massive group photos on dating apps where you get lost in the crowd.

 But here's the problem, right?